sathvikpd7/SDC-form/sdc registration form/bot/sdc-registration-app/README.md

-# Student Developer Club Registration System
+# Software Development Club Registration System

 A modern web application for managing student registrations for the Developer Club.
 Built with React, Node.js, Express, and PostgreSQL.